Mount Redoubt: Large scale eruptions begin

 Mount Redoubt erupted explosively late in the evening of March 22, 2009.
 AVO recorded numerous volcanic eruptions and/or explosions at Redoubt volcano from March 22 through April 4.
 During the eruptions, reports found ash clouds reaching as high as 65000 ft above sea level.
 The Mat-Su Valley, Anchorage, Valdez and large portions of the Kenai Peninsula all received coatings of tephra.
 Ash from the eruption shut down the Anchorage airport for 20 hours on March 28.
 1.5 m-deep lahars reached the Drift River Oil Terminal twice, which required removal of 140,000 barrels of crude oil.
 The 2009 eruptions of Mount Redoubt represented the most seismic activity occurring on the mountain in twenty years.

+A lava dome started to grow after an explosion on April 4, 2009.
+The lava dome ceased to grow by July 2009.

+After 2009

+The mountain has been largely quiescent since 2009, except for two notable events.
+On June 29, 2015, a glacial lake outburst flood occurred from a reservoir in the volcano's main crater.
+The flood was caused by an avalanche of snow mixed with 2009 eruption material.

+On August 16, 2019, strong winds carried previously erupted ash.
+The aviation alert level was not changed due to this re-suspended ash.

+Climate

+The climate of a location on any mountain in strongly dependent on its elevation and microclimate.
+The summit of Mount Redoubt has an ice cap climate under the Köppen climate classification, the slopes have a tundra climate, while the valleys and coastal areas have a subarctic climate.
+The weather along the coast of the Cook Inlet is often foggy and wet, with total annual precipitation around 40 to 80 in.